-Controllers should be located on a concrete pad or equivalent and secured firmly in place using mounting holes provided in bottom channels of the enclosure.
+Floor mounted controllers should be located on a concrete pad or equivalent and secured firmly in place using mounting holes provided in bottom channels of the enclosure.
 Adequate clearance must be provided to permit the door(s) to be fully opened for easy access.